QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 We invite you to compare these graphs with corresponding ones for the foreseen stabilization analyzed in experiment 1 above.

-Note how the inflation graph in the top middle panel is now identical to the money growth graph in the top left panel, and how now the log of real balances portrayed in the top right panel jumps upward at time $T_1$.
+Note how the inflation graph in the second panel is now identical to the money growth graph in the top panel, and how now the log of real balances portrayed in the third panel jumps upward at time $T_1$.

-The bottom panels plot $m$ and $p$ under two possible ways that $m_{T_1}$ might adjust as required by the upward jump in $m - p$ at $T_1$.
+The bottom two panels plot $m$ and $p$ under two possible ways that $m_{T_1}$ might adjust as required by the upward jump in $m - p$ at $T_1$.

 * the orange line lets $m_{T_1}$ jump upward in order to make sure that the log price level $p_{T_1}$ does not fall.